“Do You Believe in God?”

 alternative might be particularly attractive to those desperate to find and

-believe in an object of worship.
+believe in an object of worthy of worship.

 David Hume, in his “Dialogues Concerning Natural Religion,” clearly